Buhari receives nomination form today

 Buhari receives nomination form today— 11th September 2018

-The auspices of National Consolidation Ambassadors Network had last week bought the APC N45 million Expression of Interest and Nomination form for Buhari
+The National Consolidation Ambassadors Network had last week bought the APC N45 million Expression of Interest and Nomination form for Buhari

 Juliana Taiwo-Obalonye, Abuja